ocean1/awesome-thesis/readme.md

 Searching for information can be a daunting task.

 ### Searching techniques
-- [google dorks](https://exposingtheinvisible.org/guides/google-dorking/) - "dorking" is a powerful technique to query search engines
+- [google dorks](https://exposingtheinvisible.org/guides/google-dorking/) - _dorking_, is a powerful technique to query search engines
-- [+Fravia's search lores](http://search.lores.eu/indexo.htm) - information is outdated, but still a valuable resource for "searchers" to understand the web
+- [+Fravia's search lores](http://search.lores.eu/indexo.htm) - information is outdated, but still a valuable resource for _searchers_ to understand the web

 ### Searching through academic material